knowit/ethereum-workshop/Tasks.md

 7. Implement 'getNumberOfValidatedAccounts()'.
 The function should return an uint with the number of validated accounts.

 8. Imagin that this is an mini salary system for a company, and that the accounts has a balance that they can choose to pay out on the next salary.
 Implement 'markForPayOutOnNextSalary' and 'payOutOnNextSalary'.
-The first one is for a administrator to perform on any account, and the second is for an account to perform on himself.
+The first one is for a administrator to perform on any account, and the second is for an account to perform on itself.
 Both should mark an amount for being payed out the next time the company pays out salary.

 Again you will have to store this information in a data structure you can loop over easily.